 As part of the program's diversity and multicultural counseling requirement, at least 70 of the required 450 hours (approximately 15%) of direct service must be with clients from diverse and underrepresented groups.
 These hours spent working with underserved clientele are self-reported by students in their Practicum Activity Logs.
-Examples of diverse clientele include, but are not limited to, ethnic and cultural minorities, people with disabilities, gay/lesbian/bisexual/transgendered individuals, refugees, immigrants, individuals with AIDS or who are HIV positive, older adults, international students, people experiencing economic deprivation, disadvantaged children and youth, as well as other underrepresented groups with special needs such as religious minorities.
+Examples of diverse clientele include, but are not limited to, ethnic and cultural minorities, people with disabilities, people of sexual or gender diversity (i.e., LGBT) individuals, refugees, immigrants, individuals with AIDS or who are HIV positive, older adults, international students, people experiencing economic deprivation, disadvantaged children and youth, as well as other underrepresented groups with special needs such as religious minorities.